heysolomon/Mentor-Management-System-Team-6/README.md

 * Backend: FAST API, Sqlalchemy.
 * Database: PostgreSQL
 * DevOps: Github actions, AWS, docker,AWS Amplify
-* Cloud: AWS Amplify, Elastic Beanstalk, RDS Postgres
+* Cloud: AWS Amplify, Elastic Beanstalk, RDS Postgres.

 ## How to contributing to this project

 To get it up and running on your local machine, follow the steps below: